1) BEFORE beginning ANY work on the film production activity in the State, an

 • All statutory requirements must be met.

-• The film production entity must be able to demonstrate complete financing.
+• The film production entity must demonstrate financing.

-• The film production entity must be able to show acceptable evidence of national distribution.
+• The film production entity must provide acceptable evidence of national distribution.

 • 50% of principal photography must occur in the State.

-• Principal photography must be scheduled to begin within 120 days of receiving the Letter of Qualification from the Department, which may be extended by the Department for up to 90 days at the discretion of the Department based on facts and circumstances beyond the control of the film production entity.
+• Principal photography must be scheduled to begin within 120 days of receiving the Letter of Qualification from the Department, which may be extended by the Department at the discretion of the Department if any delay is caused by facts and circumstances beyond the control of the film production entity

-• The film production entity must have been organized in Maryland for at least one year prior to the date of application; or, for an individual, unincorporated association, sole proprietorship, or general partnership which is not registered with the Maryland State Department of Assessment and Taxation, has been in active business in Maryland for at least one year prior to the date of application.
+• The film production entity must have been organized in Maryland for at least three (3) months prior to the date of application; or, for an individual, unincorporated association, sole proprietorship, or general partnership which is not registered with the Maryland State Department of Assessment and Taxation, has been in active business in Maryland for at least three (3) months prior to the date of application.

 • The film production entity must be independently owned and operated.

 • The film production entity may not be a subsidiary of another entity.
-A subsidiary is defined as an entity in which more than 50% of the voting interests are owned or controlled by, either direct or indirectly, another entity.
+A subsidiary is defined as an entity in which more than 50% of the shares are owned or controlled by, either directly or indirectly, another entity.

 • The film production entity may not be dominant in its field of operation.